RealMCoded/RealMCoded/README.md

 #

-*"i type code and it magically works."* - stuartt's tagline, circa 2022
+*"i make code do things"* - stuartt's tagline, circa 2023

+  I mainly write Discord Bots using Javascirpt and discord.js, but I have made some other projects as well!

 **Languages i program in**